genecook/focus_js/README.md

 for use in testing a new microprocessor simulator implementation.

 To use, either download and compile of course, or use one of the packaged releases (*debian* package or *gzip'd/tar* file).
 The packaged releases were compiled using *Gnu G++* version 5.4.0 and *Ubuntu Linux* version 16.04.5.

+The packaged releases includes a (asciidoc) compiled version of the quick-start guide.
+As time permits I'll post that here as well.